Shintō Practice Today

 There's a small offering box, where a coin with a hole is considered more auspicious.
 So, ¥5 or ¥50.
 There is often a table where you can leave food or drink for the kami.
 When the kami doesn't consume the food or drink, it goes to the keeper of the shrine.

-There are often two guardian statues.
+There are often two guardian statues or kitsune.
 Here they are foxes wearing red bibs.
-Foxes are believed to be messengers of Inari, the deity of good harvest.
+Foxes are believed to have magical powers as they are messengers of Inari, the deity of good harvest.
 Fox-messengers are common shrine guardian figures.
+They are often dressed in red votive bibs.

-The actual kami dwelling here in the inner chamber is a miniature shrine.
+The actual dwelling for a kami here in the inner chamber is a miniature shrine.
 It stands just a little taller than me.
 It has a miniature rope and bell above its entrance.

 The zigzag streamer is a shide.
 They are made from paper, hemp fibre, or other material.
 A pair of shide streamers hang on a wooden wand called a gohei or onbe or heisoku.
 A popular ritual involves a Shintō priest waving this "lightning wand" to bless a person or object.
 It might be used to bless or ritually clean a newly purchased automobile or property.